alexs2112/MonoRogue/Roadmap.md

  * Animate projectiles
     * Same as movement, could have multiple projectile sprites based on what is shooting them

- * Tab to auto attack nearest enemy in range, to avoid having to repeatedly use the mouse when ranged
-    * A fire key of some sort ([f]?) to let you select an enemy from available enemies in sight to shoot at, default to pointing at the one you last attacked, or the nearest one with the lowest health
-    * Right side of the fire screen should just show a list of enemies in sight with their health.
-You can cycle through them with direction input (or just a click)

  * Screenshots, GameJolt page, Itch page, Itch+GJ profile

  * Release prep: